trixtateam/phoenix-to-redux/docs/js/phoenix-js.md

      });
 ```

-`getAnonymousChannel` - this function gets a socket for a given channel without passing any parameters `PHOENIX_TOKEN,AGENT_ID` .
+`getAnonymousChannel` - this function gets a socket for a given channel without passing any parameters `PHOENIX_TOKEN,PHOENIX_AGENT_ID` .
 Generally used
 for obtaining an authentication token for future authenticated channel joins
 ```JS
     yield put(getAnonymousPhoenixChannel({ domainUrl:domain, channelTopic }));